Quantum hedging in two-round prover-verifier interactions: Hedging to win out of parallel repetitions of a game

-It can be also noted that strong duality holds for the above SDP, by choosing the primal and dual feasible solutions $(X,Y)$ for the application of Slater's theorem as a scalar multiple of the identity.
+for all $y_1 \in \Y_1, \cdots, y_n \in \Y_n$ and $x_1 \in \X_1, \cdots, x_n \in \X_n$.
+Note that strong duality holds for the above semidefinite program, by choosing the primal and dual feasible solutions $(X,Y)$ for the application of Slater's theorem as a scalar multiple of the identity.
+The derivation to obtain this semidefinite program is similar to that in \cite{molina2012hedging}, and previously in \cite{gutoski2007toward} and \cite{gutoski2010quantum}.
+We point the reader to \cite{code} for MATLAB code that solves SDPs \eqref{eq:1OutOfNSDP} and \eqref{eq:1OutOfNSDPDual}, using the CVX convex optimization package \cite{grant2008cvx}.

-Our contribution in this section is to firstly determine for fixed $n$ and $\alpha$ the range of the {\it angle}, $\theta$, which characterizes the projective measurements for which perfect hedging occurs (i.e. Bob can win $1$ out of $n$ parallel repetitions).
-We also determine a {\it strategy}, $\Phi$, that Bob can apply to obtain the perfect hedging situation.
-Secondly we look into the regions where perfect hedging is not possible and present a strategy which seems to give Bob an optimal probability to win 1 out of $n$ games in those regions.
+We present now for fixed $n$ and $\alpha$ the range of $\theta$ which characterizes the measurements for which Bob can make sure he wins at least $1$ parallel repetition in $G^n$.
+That is, it characterizes when is Bob able to perform perfect hedging.
+Furthermore, we present strategies that give Bob an optimal probability to win at least 1 out of $n$ games, both when Bob is able to perform perfect hedging and when he is not.

-In \cite{molina2012hedging}, they consider a case where Bob wins 1 out of 2 games with certainty for $\theta=\pi/8$ and $\alpha=1/\sqrt{2}$ and give a corresponding strategy that results in perfect hedging.
-Our primary result here generalizes this to any $\theta$ where 1 out of $n$ hedging occurs for arbitrary $n$ and $\alpha$.